Basics of Discounted Cash Flow

 It can also be used for reasons other than buying another company.
 The financial modeling method can be used to help someone determine if making a big purchase is a good long-term investment.
 If you want to buy an expensive piece of equipment, you can use the Discounted Cash Flow analysis to help you determine if it’s a good long-term investment.

 The Discounted Cash Flow analysis operates under the time value of money principle.
 This concept assumes that money is worth more today than it is in the future.
 For example, $100 is worth more now than it would be a year from now because of interest and inflation rates.
 If you’re going to spend $100 dollars to buy something, you’re going to want to know how much money you’ll get in return and what that money will be worth in the future.
 And that’s where the Discounted Cash Flow method can help.
 The elements in a Discounted Cash Flow analysis are:

 - The projected cash flow that will occur every year.

 - A discount rate or annual rate.
 The discount rate could be thought of as how much money you’d earn if you invested it in another account with equal risk.

 - The terminal value.
-This number represents the growth rate for future years outside of the timeframe being used.
+This number represents the perpetual growth rate for future years outside of the timeframe being used.

 The method uses the projected cash flow and discounts them using an annual rate, which results in a present value estimate.
-The present value estimate is then used to determine the potential for investment.
+The net present value (NPV) estimate is then used to determine the potential for investment.

-The Discounted Cash Flow formula can be as simple or complex as you want.
+The Discounted Cash Flow calculation formula can be as simple or complex as you want.
 To get started, use this formula:

 (Cash flow for the first year / (1+r)1)+(Cash flow for the second year / (1+r)2)+(Cash flow for N year / (1+r)N)+(Cash flow for final year / (1+r)